shradhatx/reference/elkdoc.md

 Every 1s when buffer is refreshed (you can adjust the refreshed interval) the deleted documents get deleted.
 Added segment is visible to search.
 Older data is still there in warm cache.
 Query request comes to one shard — it becomes the coordinator.
 Coordinator sends request to other shards and gets the top 10 results.
 Q. Best practice to allocate memory between jvm and es?
-As you add memory to Heap space to jvm garbage collection becomes expensive.
+As you add memory to Heap space, jvm garbage collection becomes expensive.
 If it grows beyond 32G jvm can no longer use pointer compression.
 So you need to add more nodes to same physical machine.
 But ES is meant for scaling out not up.
 If you add another node to physical machine then route replicas correctly so not to have single point of failure.
 Q. Best practices for sharding
 Sharding by day or multiple day allows us to delete complete index.
 Cannot split a shard into 2 when data grows.
 You can easily add nodes to scale.
 So plan ahead.
 You have to allot big shard to node on more powerful machines.